OgJAkFy8/RPG/README.md

 # RPG
 Roll Playing Game

-A basic RPG for the begining Python 3 programer.
-At the beginning of this project we were coding in Python 3.6
+At the beginning of this project we were coding in Python 3.6.

+Currently working in Pyton version is 3.12

+The movement module has a "match/case" statement that requires at least 3.10